phillipnunes/100-days-of-code/log.md

 ### Day 51: December 02 2018

 **Today's Progress**: Actually I started to study some basics concepts because I realized recently that I forgot them.

+### Day 52: January 08 2019

+**Today's Progress**: After a long break and vacation, I returned to the challenge.
+I'm staying in Laravel and reviewing/learning new things.